epignostix/epx-r-binary-linux/README.md

-# EPX R Desktop Tool Base Environment
+# EPX Portabel R BINARY LINUX

-This repository contains the R bas environment for the EPX Classifier Desktop Tool.
+This repository contains the base R environment for the EPX Classifier Desktop Tool and it's built R package.
 It is a public repository for the the epx-r-installer to fetch the clean R environment for installing epx packages and its dependencies.

-### Contents ###
-- Portable R binary (.epx-r-binary-linux)
+P.S.: THe epxClassifierTool.tar.gz file should be replaced with the updated epx-classifier-desktop-tool for user update.
+The epx-r-installer will download the updated package.

 - Current R version: 4.2
-    - OS: Linux
-- .epx-classifier-tool-package (R package for the desktop shiyn R tool)
-    - Current Version
+- Current epxClassifierTool.tar.gz version: 0.9.0

+### Reference ###

+This repo is derived from: https://github.com/selkamand/r-portable-mac which includes the file R-Portable-Mac/bin/R that tells R to use local paths  (incl. the local libraries).

+### How do I get set up? ###

+1. Download desired release, unzip, then run R using r-portable-mac/bin/R
+2. Install any packages you want with .libpath() (will install to r-portable-mac/library)

+#### Changing Version of R ####
+1. Backup r-portable-mac/bin/R
+2. Delete everything in repo
+3. Copy-Paste the Resources/ folder of any standard R installation into the r-portable-mac folder
+3. Replace r-portable-mac/bin/R with the backed up version (tells R to use local paths)

 #### Maintainer ####
 Heidelberg Epignostix GmbH